 In the Fall of 2017 the core group was expanded and our efforts working with select cross-disciplinary readings.
 The members of this phase are:

-Andie Alexander is a doctoral student in American Religious Cultures at Emory University.
+Andie Alexander is a doctoral student in the Graduate Division of Religion at Emory University.
 Her research focuses on identity construction and boundary formation as a way to examine the experience rhetoric in pro-immigration discourses and how such rhetoric ultimately works to Americanize immigrants in the US.
 She is co-editor (with Jason W. M. Ellsworth) of Fabricating Authenticity (Equinox, forthcoming), volume 4 of the Working With Culture on the Edge, a book series edited by Vaia Touna, and she has a few chapters in edited volumes.
 She joined Culture on the Edge in 2013 as its online Curator, and as of 2017, has also become a contributor.
 Read Andie’s posts here.